WHAT IS MATTER

 Almost all of the matter that makes up this thin sliver is spread across the universe, entirely out of our reach.
 Of the matter that is accessible to humans here on Earth, most of it comes in relatively unimpressive forms like air, water, and dirt (these things are all important, but quite common here).

-Everything around you is made of matter; some matter is just more interesting.
-For example, fossils, ferrofluid, and fluorite are all forms of matter with wildly different, fascinating properties.
-But they are all made of the same elementary particles that make up everything else—just in a special configuration.
-MATTER is designed to explore this relationship and the infinite possibilities our universe has to offer.
+But matter can be quite interesting.
+For example, fossils, ferrofluid, and fluorite are all made of the same types of particles but in a special configuration, which results in wildly different and fascinating properties.
+MATTER is designed to explore this relationship of all things, and the infinite possibilities our universe has to offer.

 WHAT YOU GET

 We'll ship you a monthly box with an assortment of materials, objects, specimens, or artifacts that have been carefully selected as some of the most fascinating pieces of accessible matter in our universe.
 All items will include an informative card describing what make that piece of matter impressive.
 Use this as a starting point for your own research.
 Part museum, part lab project, these items will feed your curiosity or help spark someone else's interest in all things matter.